Costa Rica (Benjamin Ingrosso song)

 "Costa Rica" is a song by Swedish singer Benjamin Ingrosso.
 It was released as a single on 12 July 2019 by TEN Music Group.
 The song peaked at number 17 on the Swedish Singles Chart.

 Background

-It's about Ingrosso ending his relationship with Linnea Wildmark.
-Talking about the song, Ingrosso said, "This song is incredibly personal to me.
+The song references the end of Ingrosso's relationship with Linnea Wildmark.
+Talking about the song, Ingrosso said: "This song is incredibly personal to me.
 It's about that stage after a break up where you feel bitter about what happened and you haven’t really let the person go.
 If you listen carefully to the lyrics – you know exactly what the song is about."